jina-ai/jina/.github/2.0/cookbooks/Flow.md

            on_done=print)
 ```

-You can also modify the Documents while merging, which was not feasible to do in 1.x:
+You can also modify the Documents while merging:

 ```python
 class C(Executor):